 Acrylic pour painting for beginners

-We have put together some simple acrylic pouring for beginners instructions that will have you being a acrylic pouring artist in no time.
-Derivan Spreader Medium is the best medium to use for pouring.
+We have put together some simple acrylic pouring for beginners instructions that will have you being an acrylic pouring artist in no time.
+To make our paint ready to pour we will be using Derivan Spreader Medium

 So if you are looking to make eye-catching fluid art, use Derivan Spreader Medium, to create your pouring paint its water-based, non-toxic, great to use with kids and adults alike.
 Perfect for the beginner artist, it does not have glue in the formula, so it makes clean up a breeze.